tomjspain/mecPortal-experiment1/_learn/causal_psc_rct.md

 ---
-layout: page
+layout: post
-title:  "How to use Model Esitmated Controls"
+title:  "How to use Model Estimated Controls"
 date: 2025-03-12
 categories: [methods]
 description: How do Model Estimated Controls work?
-image: assets/images/modelPlane.jpg
 ---